On Khovanov-Seidel quiver algebras and bordered Floer homology: Khovanov-Seidel Hom algebras and bimodules

 \subsection{$B^{Kh}$ and Fukaya categories}

-For completeness, and to motivate the constructions in the next section, we briefly outline (without proofs) a geometric interpretation of the algebra $B^{Kh}$ and the bimodules $\mathcal{M}^{Kh}_{\sigma_i^\pm}$, in terms of the Fukaya category of a suitable Lefschetz fibration \cite{SeidelVCM,SeidelBook}.
+For completeness, and to motivate the constructions in the next section, we briefly outline a geometric interpretation of the algebra $B^{Kh}$ and the bimodules $\mathcal{M}^{Kh}_{\sigma_i^\pm}$, in terms of the Fukaya category of a suitable Lefschetz fibration \cite{SeidelVCM,SeidelBook,SeidelLF1}.
+(Since the construction in \cite{SeidelBook} does not work over \Ztwo, the setup of \cite{SeidelLF1} is the most appropriate one here.)

 Namely, denote by $p$ a polynomial of degree $m+1$ whose roots are exactly the points of $\Delta$, and consider the complex surface $S=\{(x,y,z)\in\mathbb{C}^3\,|\,x^2+y^2=p(z)\}$.
 The projection to the $z$ coordinate defines a Lefschetz fibration $\pi_S:S\to\mathbb{C}$, whose generic fiber is an affine conic, and whose $m+1$ vanishing cycles are all isotopic to each other.
 The basis of arcs $\mathcal{Q}=\{q_0,\dots,q_m\}$ of Figure \ref{fig:Qbasis} then determines a collection of Lefschetz thimbles $Q_0^S,\dots,Q_m^S$ (i.e., Lagrangian disks in $S$ whose boundaries are the vanishing cycles in the fiber $\pi_S^{-1}(-1)$).
-These form an exceptional collection which generates the Fukaya category $\mathcal{F}(\pi_S)$ of the Lefschetz fibration $\pi_S$ \cite{SeidelBook}.
+These form an exceptional collection which generates the (directed) Fukaya category $\mathcal{F}(\pi_S)$ of the Lefschetz fibration $\pi_S$ \cite{SeidelBook,SeidelLF1}.

 Perturbing the symplectic structure slightly, we can ensure that the vanishing cycles (which are Hamiltonian isotopic loops in $\pi_S^{-1}(-1)\simeq \mathbb{C}^*$) are mutually transverse and intersect in a suitable manner (i.e., they pairwise intersect in exactly two points, and the intersection points are arranged in a configuration which forces the vanishing of higher products on Floer complexes within the ordered collection).